Terms and Conditions of Enrolment and Participation in the Instituto Español “Murallas de Avila” (“IEMA”)

 Reference: (name of student)

-The deposit may also be sent by postal order or Western Union to the address of IEMA.
+The deposit may also be sent by postal order or Western Union to the IEMA.
 The reservation will only be considered official when IEMA has received the enrolment form and deposit.

-In the case of enrolment of “groups” (a “group” is formed by a minimum of 2 people) the reservation procedure may be simplified, sending a list of the personal details of the students of this group and the requested services; along with this the non-refundable deposit of 120 € per person (or 132 € per person when taking out the cancellation insurance – see below 2.a) has to be sent in one bank transfer.
+For “group” (a “group” is formed by a minimum of 2 people) enrolment, the reservation procedure may be simplified, sending a list of the personal details of the students in this group and the requested services; along with this the non-refundable deposit of 120 € per person (or 132 € per person when taking out the cancellation insurance – see below 2.a) has to be sent in one bank transfer.

 IEMA will issue the student an invoice showing the corresponding costs for services – teaching programme, cultural immersion (specifying the requested option) and other optional services.
 The invoice is in Spanish.
-The customer may request also versions in other languages: English, French, German, or Italian.
+The customer can also request versions in other languages: English, French, German, or Italian.